carbonblack/cbc-binary-toolkit/README.md

 **Note: Windows users will need to have [Microsoft Visual C++ 14.0 Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools) installed in order to compile yara-python.**

-**Note: Ubuntu users will need to have `python3.x-dev` installed to match their version of python in order to compile yara-python.**
+**Note: Linux users will need to have `python3.x-dev` installed to match their version of python or `python-devel` depending on their distribution in order to compile yara-python.
+Use the package manager appropriate for your distribution.**

 ### Carbon Black Cloud
 * Enterprise EDR